BiographyGoodPaper of Rev. Robert Mortimer

-David "1st, I just want to get to know you" Morgan of bass and Compton have accepted the engagement of the band; things are going great with new dances.
+David Morgan of the bass and Compton have accepted the engagement of the band; things are going great with new dances.

 Released in 2004, Mortimer first album, as Good Paper, "Peep", was recorded in a old funeral home next to a cemetery in Indianola, Mississippi.
 Composed of 11 original songs concerning the book of Revelations, Quentin Tarantino, and the hurt inflicted by women, “Peep” was well received by their extensive fan base.
 All songs written by Rob Mortimer.